 The specifics of the Lemon Law are designed to keep the consumer's best interest in mind.
 Although the trouble you have already endured may have cost you valuable time, you should not lose any money on the deal.

 For example, you do not have to accept a replacement vehicle if you'd rather just start from scratch.
-The dealer should refund your money (and that of the lienholder) in full, including any dollars associated with a trade-in, but not to exceed 105% of the manufacturer's suggested retail price.
+The dealer should refund your money (and that of the lienholder) in full, including any dollars associated with a trade-in, but without exceeding 105% of the MSRP.

 This covers any after-market options or modifications that were added or arranged by the agent of the manufacturer or its authorized dealer within 30 days of the date you drove the vehicle off the lot.

 Furthermore, the law requires the manufacturer to reimburse you for all other expenses incurred such as sales or excise tax, license fees, registration fees, towing and rental costs due to you being out of a vehicle while it was in for repair under warranty.

 The manufacturer must also provide an itemized statement that details each and every cost being refunded.
 Should the manufacturer not separate out and refund the sales or excise tax, or should it neglect to apply for a tax refund within 1 year of the vehicle's return, the state tax commission may refund the tax.